Joe Felmet: Civil rights, journalism, and politics

 Felmet delivered a petition to President Jimmy Carter and Governor Jim Hunt seeking a pardon on behalf of the Wilmington Ten.
 As a member of the War Resisters League, Felmet petitioned President Ronald Reagan to end the draft, which President Carter had reinstated during his administration.
 He was arrested on the campus of North Carolina State University for trespassing when he refused to stop circulating petitions.
 Felmet filed a brief with the court challenging the university's restrictions on outsiders communicating with students as a violation of his First Amendment rights.
 The university dropped the charges and agreed to review their policy.
 Felmet enrolled at Wake Forest University to study the Russian language, and petitioned the United States Information Agency for issues of Amerika, the Russian-language magazine published by the United States Department of State.
 They declined his request based on the Smith–Mundt Act, a 1948 anti-propaganda law that prohibits domestic distribution of its materials meant for foreign distribution.

+Felmet also brought a test case for First Amendment right to petition Congress in the parking lot of a large Winston-Salem shopping center, refusing to stop petitioning and arguing the site was a “public forum” for free speech.
+The North Carolina Supreme Court in State v.
+Felmet, 273 S.E.2d 708 (1981), declined to follow other states to extend free-speech protection under the State Constitution, and upheld his trespass conviction.

+Shortly thereafter, Felmet entered the Town Common at Old Salem in Winston-Salem and petitioned Congress to end the draft.
+When he refused to leave, he was charged with trespass.
+The charge was dismissed and Old Salem Foundation agreed to recognize freedom of speech in the Town Common when Felmet produced substantial records of State funding of road and other improvements at Old Salem.